Electoral Register Guide

 - The Representation of the People Act 1969 reduced the voting age from 21 to 18.

-The struggle to expand the franchise took place over many decades and involved thousands of participants, with perhaps the most famous being the chartists and the suffragettes (see 320.7 and 320.6 in our library classification scheme).
+The struggle to expand the franchise took place over many decades and involved thousands of participants.
+The most famous movements being the chartists and the suffragettes (see 320.7 and 320.6 in our library classification scheme).
 If you think your ancestors could have been involved in either struggle you can find out more by visiting the Chartist Ancestors website or by searching the Home Office’s index of suffragettes who were arrested between 1906 and 1914 on Ancestry Library Edition.

 Records held by Tower Hamlets Local History Library and Archives